 What is RadioDJ?

-RadioDJ is a free studio automation program for use by any DJ or radio station anywhere in the world.
+RadioDJ is a studio automation program made for use by any DJ or radio station anywhere in the world.

 You could even run multiple Shoutcast/Icecast radio stations if you wanted using third party virtual audio cables (VACS).

 It can also be used as a home entertainment system for music, which is what we currently use it for.

 Is RadioDJ really free?

 Yes!
 It’s 100% free with no nasty hidden fees or catches despite what certain software/hosting companies try to claim

 No keys, activations or patches needed to work the full program.